jensculrich/CWR_app/www/home.md

 You can access our inventory of Canadian CWR and WUS [here](https://github.com/jensculrich/Canadian_CWR_inventory_and_conservation/blob/main/Input_Data_and_Files/inventory.csv).

-This app was made with [RShiny](https://shiny.rstudio.com/), with underlying construction code stored on [github](https://github.com/jensculrich/CWR_app).
+This app was made with [RShiny](https://shiny.rstudio.com/), with underlying construction code stored on [github](https://github.com/jensculrich/CWR_app), and can alternatively be downloaded and run using a local computer as a server (if a recent version of R statistical software is installed).